mt-digital/UncMod/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.

+## Quickstart: run the model

+## Advanced: run computational experiments on a Slurm cluster

+For this project, we used the [Sherlock cluster at Stanford University]() to run our simulations at scale.
+We considered

 ## Tests